jookovjook/technogram-android/Readme.md

 ![Technogram: A new social network for IT specialists](https://raw.githubusercontent.com/jookovjook/technogram-andoid/master/Art.png)

 TechnoGram is a new social network for IT specialists.
-This repo provides Android part of network.
+This repo provides Android part of the service.

 - [Introduction](#introduction)
 - [Features](#features)